 Place a piece of ham in the center of each rectangle that has been brushed with the egg yolk mixture.
 There should be an edge of dough all around the ham.
 Top ham the ham with 2 tablespoons of the cheese mixture.

 Cover the ham and cheese with one of the plain rectangles and firmly press down around the edges to seal.

 Repeat with the other sheet of puff pastry.
 Pastries may be frozen at this point or kept in the refrigerator for up to 6 hours before baking.

-Prick the top of the empanadas several times with a fork, and brush tops lightly with the egg yolk mixture.
+When ready to bake, prick the top of the empanadas several times with a fork and brush tops lightly with the egg yolk mixture.

 Bake 20 minutes or until puffed and golden brown.
 Empanades can be served hot or at room temperature.